mechaneyes/thirdeyes/README.md

 The app is built on top of the [Vercel AI SDK](https://sdk.vercel.ai/docs).

-ATM it leverages AWS Bedrock for access to LLMs.
-And I scaffolded out the app using the [AWS Bedrock v Vercel AI documentation](https://sdk.vercel.ai/docs/guides/providers/aws-bedrock).
+I scaffolded out the app using the [AWS Bedrock v Vercel AI documentation](https://sdk.vercel.ai/docs/guides/providers/aws-bedrock).
 It's a quick single page document, but gave me enough to get started.

+## Vercel KV

+>Vercel KV is a durable Redis database that enables you to store and retrieve JSON data.

+### Saved Chats

+It must be pointed out that the example app I started with is now fairly old.
+The examples that Vercel provides have definitely been refined over time.

+I mention this as I've just run through the process of implementing my own functionality to save chats by individual users.
+This wasn't trivial, and while some elements could use refactoring, I'm largely happy with the way it performs.

+Chats are saved using [Vercel KV](https://vercel.com/docs/storage/vercel-kv), the use of which has thankfully been pretty smooth.
+I'm not a DB guy, so I appreciated the ease of integration.

 <br>